 Over six months, weight and body fat loss did not differ.
 But there were important hormonal differences between the two strategies.
 Insulin levels, the key driver of insulin resistance and obesity in the longer term, was initially reduced on a calorie restriction but soon plateaued.

 Recently, a second trial directly compared zero-calorie alternate-day fasting and daily caloric restriction in obese adults.
-The Caloric Reduction as Primary (CRaP) strategy was designed to subtract 400 calories per day from the estimated energy requirements of participants.
+The caloric reduction strategy was designed to subtract 400 calories per day from the estimated energy requirements of participants.
 The ADF group ate normally on eating days, but ate zero calories every other day.
 The study lasted 24 weeks.

 What about muscle loss and metabolic rate?

 The other big concern is that fasting will ‘burn muscle’.
-Some opponents claim (without any evidence) that you lost ¼ pound of muscle for every single day of fasting you do.
-Considering I fast at least two days a week, and have done so for years, I estimate my muscle percentage should be just about 0%, and I shouldn’t even have enough muscle to type these words.
-Funny how that didn’t happen.
-But anyway, what happened in that study?
-The CRaP group lost statistically significant amounts of lean mass, but not the IF group.
+In the aforementioned study the CR group lost statistically significant amounts of lean mass, but not the IF group.
 Yes, there is LESS lean muscle loss.
 Maybe it has to do with all the growth hormone and nor adrenalin being pumped out.

-Lean mass % increased by 2.2% with fasting and only 0.5% with CRaP.
+Lean mass % increased by 2.2% with fasting and only 0.5% with CR.
 In other words, fasting is 4 times better at preserving lean mass.
-So much for that old ‘fasting burns muscle’.
+So much for that old ‘fasting burns muscle’. (editorial note: since this article was published, other trials have been published that show a potential decrease in lean mass with intermittent fasting.
+Perhaps this has more to do with other lifestyle habits in addition to fasting, and it is not consistent among trials.
+In total, however, we believe the literature supports body composition improvement with short-term intermittent fasting.)

-Weight regain differed during fasting vs CRaP.
-The fasting group tended to regain lean mass and continue to lose fat, while CRaP group gained both fat and lean mass.
+Weight regain differed during fasting vs CR.
+The fasting group tended to regain lean mass and continue to lose fat, while CR group gained both fat and lean mass.
 Part of the issue was that the fasting group reported that they often continued to fast even after the study was done.
 Of course!
-It is easier than they though, with better results.
-Only an idiot would stop.
+It is easier than they thought, with better results.

 Calorie-restriction diets ignore the biological principle of homeostasis – the body’s ability to adapt to changing environments.
 Your eyes adjust whether you are in a dark room or bright sunlight.
 Your ears adjust if you are in a loud airport or a quiet house.